 Beaverton’s Community Vision Plan outlines the city’s goal of increasing downtown housing options with an emphasis on transit-oriented development.
 BURA, in partnership with the City of Beaverton, is committed to making strategic investments to support the community’s housing goals.
 The City of Beaverton adopted its first Housing Five Year Action Plan in FY16-17.

-In FY16-17, there were 1,932 total housing units in the URA.
-Of these units, 131 were developed and came online during the fiscal year.
-In terms of affordable housing, there are 81 affordable, regulated housing units in the URA.
-The Rise Central development broke ground during FY16-17 and will include 15 new units of regulated affordable housing.
+In FY18-19, there were 1,932 total housing units in the URA.
+In terms of affordable housing, there are 69 affordable, regulated housing units in the URA.
+The Rise Central development continued construction during FY18-19 and will include 15 new units of regulated affordable housing.